Intro to Microeconomics

 This course is expected to run but has not yet been scheduled.

 Second, the course will cover how government policies affect markets.
-Students will study how price controls and taxes impact supply and demand.
-They will learn how to estimate the revenue raised by taxes and the cost placed on society.
-The course will also explain the positive effects of government in remedying various market failures, such as externalities, public goods, and anticompetitive practices.
+Students will study how price controls, such as the minimum wage and rent control, and taxes impact supply and demand.
+They will learn how to estimate the government revenue raised by taxes, and the costs these fees place on society.
+The course will also explain the positive effects of government in remedying various market failures.

 Third, the course will explain how firms make decisions about production.
-It will introduce the concepts of diminishing returns and economies of scale.
-Students will learn how firms make decisions in the short- and long-run, and how to measure profits and quantities of good produced.
-The course will also introduce students to monopolies, and show how their decisions differ from firms engaging in perfect competition.
+It will introduce the concepts of diminishing returns, economies of scale, and profit maximization.
+Students will learn how firms make decisions in the short- and long-run, and how to measure profits and quantities of goods produced.
+We will also cover different types of producers, such as those operating as monopolies, oligopolies, or in perfectly competitive markets, and discuss how firms’ decisions and actions differ across these market types.

 Students should be fluent in the concepts of microeconomics by the end of this course.
 They should be able to combine abstract concepts with formal analytical tools, in order to understand how consumers and producers make choices, and how those choices affect market outcomes.
 They will learn both the benefits that free markets provide to society, and their limitations in dealing with certain problems.
 Students will also become familiar with most of the concepts included on the AP exam in microeconomics.